-CEDARS is a national survey designed to gather anonymous data about working conditions, career aspirations and career development opportunities for research staff and research leaders in higher education institutions (HEIs).
+CEDARS is a national survey designed to gather anonymous data about working conditions, employment policies and practices, research culture, and career and professional development support for research staff, academic staff, and research leaders in higher education institutions (HEIs).

-The survey was compiled through a collaborative effort between Vitae (and the CEDARS Steering Group), researchers and researcher developers from across the UK HE sector.
+The survey was compiled through a collaborative effort between Vitae (and the CEDARS Steering Group), researchers and researcher developers from across the UK.

-The question set was adapted, based on questions from CROS and PIRLS, with a new section on environment and culture.
+The question set was piloted in 2021 and updated for this run.
 All questions are mapped to the 2019 version of the Concordat to Support the Career Development of Researchers.

-Each of the major groups listed above gets routed to a slightly different set of questions, to keep them relevant to each group.
-Common questions – including those directed at doctoral students – mainly focus on research environment and culture, and do not replicate questions from other sector surveys, like PRES.
+Research Staff and Academic Staff get routed through a slightly different set of questions, to keep them relevant to each group.
+The common questions mainly focus on research environment and culture.

 Input from CEDARS provides long lasting benefit to staff and institutions by: